 Growth and Development of Young Children

 Students enrolled in this course will explore theories and research related to the education of young children.
 The intellectual, social, emotional, and physical growth and development of infants, toddlers, and young children will be examined.
 Implications for the construction of developmentally appropriate early childhood education instructional programs will be a resulting focus.

 Children and Families in a Diverse Society

 In this course, multicultural and anti-bias issues in early childhood settings are introduced.
 Students will explore culturally relevant methods for working with children and families.
 Upon completion of this course, students will have a comprehensive understanding of multi-cultural, bilingual, and anti-bias issues, and appropriate strategies for providing culturally relevant programs in an early childhood setting.

 Foundations of Language Literacy

 This course will assist educators in learning more about the foundations of language development and the impact language acquisition has on literacy learning.
 Educators will be asked to reflect on their own understanding of language development and reflect on their teaching of language.

 At Northcentral University, we pride ourselves in being completely transparent when it comes to tuition and fees.
-We have adopted an all-inclusive tuition model that gives you the cost of your Post-Baccalaureate Certificate in Education tuition and fees in one flat program rate*.
-The only additional cost above your Post-Baccalaureate Certificate program rate is books.
-Learn more about the NCU’s Post-Baccalaureate Certificate costs below:
+If a cost is not included in our Cost Per Course Tuition Rate, we let you know up front.
+Currently, the only additional cost above your program rate* is books.
+Learn more about NCU School of Education's post-baccalaureate certificate costs below: